Guardsmen adapt to changing missions during COVID-19 response

 |0

-This work, Guardsmen adapt to changing missions during COVID-19 response [Image 3 of 3], by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guardsmen adapt to changing missions during COVID-19 response, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT